mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 #### Defense
 We use Defense Rolls to Defend Attacks.

-Defense = Reaction + Intuition

-#### Attack Rating

-When a character goes on the offensive, their chosen weapon has a combination of traits that determine it's overall effectiveness.
-This combination of stopping power, accuracy, and recoil compensation (for firearms) is captured in the Attack Rating.
-Characters add their Strength to the Attack Rating for melee weapons and the Attack Rating for unarmed combat is Strength + Reaction.

-#### Defense Rating

-This stat is an important part of combat, representing how well the character and their worn armor resist incoming attacks.
-It is a combination of Body, worn armor, and other effects, including augmentations and magic.
-This is used to calculate combat advantage and toughness

-Defense Rating = Body + Armor
+Defense = Roll + Reaction

 #### Physical Health

-Physical Health = ([Body / 2] + 8) x3
+Physical Health = (Body Dice Code x4) x 4.

+If you had a Body of 2D6 you you would have 32 Health.
+You add the Pips after the fact.

+If yo uhad 2D6 +2 you would have 34 Health.

-This is your Physical Health.
-If it reach zero you are bleeding to death.
-You will start at 0 and lose 1 point per round you are not stabalized.
-You can go into the negative equal to your Overflow.
+Once you reach 0 health you are unconcious and begin bleeding to death.
+You can bleed until you max your Overflow and then you are dead.

-For Example Jared is hit by a Shotgun for 13.
-Jared only had 10 Physical left.
-So Jared drops to 0 and is Incapacitated.
-The next round Jared drops to -1, Jared has a Body of 5 so he can bleed until he is at -10 once he ticks to -11 he is dead.

-> I will send you to a place where no amount of clapping will bring you back

 #### Stun Health

-Stun Health = ([Willpower / 2] + 8) x3
+Stun Health = (Willpower Dice Code x4) x 4

 This is where Stun Damage is recorded.
-If it reaches 0 you start taking Physical Damage and you are at Disadvantage to most Tests until you take a Breather (see Healing).
+If it reaches 0 you fall unconcious and any further damage begins to affect Physical.

 #### Overflow

 This is how far into the Negatives you can go before you die.

-Overflow = Body X 2
+Overflow = Body Dice Code X 4

-#### Toughness

-Toughness is a measure of how well prepared you are to take a blow, or to encourage it to miss you.
-It is used in virtually all combat situations.
-Some qualities and gear may affect this.

-Toughness = [Defense Rating] /4 round up

-If you have a Defense Rating of 11 that would be a Toughness of 3.
+If you had a Body of 2D6 you would have an Overflow of 8

 #### Movement